AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 # Aggregate

 This chapter will cover the basics on how to implement an ['Aggregate'](../../introduction/architecture-overview/ddd-cqrs-concepts.md#aggregates).
-For more details on what an Aggregate is, it's beneficial to first read the [DDD and CQRS Patterns](../../introduction/architecture-overview/ddd-cqrs-concepts.md) page.
+For more details on what an Aggregate is read the [DDD and CQRS Patterns](../../introduction/architecture-overview/ddd-cqrs-concepts.md) page.

 ## Basic Aggregate Structure